 HR Excellence in Research Award

-We are committed to empowering and supporting all researchers to conduct research at the highest level and to supporting early career researchers to build and sustain their careers.
+We are committed to empowering and supporting all researchers to conduct research at the highest level, and to helping them build and sustain their careers.

-In 2010, we became one of the first universities in the UK to apply for, and receive, the HR Excellence in Research award.
-The award was successfully retained in 2012, 2014, 2016 and 2018 following internal and external review processes.
-The next review is due in 2020.
+In 2010, we became one of the first universities in the UK to apply for, and receive, the HR Excellence in Research Award.
+We have retained the award since then following biennial review.

-The framework for how research careers in the UK should be managed and supported is set out by the Concordat to Support the Career Development of Researchers.
-It is based on the principle that improving development opportunities and career management for researchers will lead to improvements in research performance.
+The framework for how research careers in the UK should be managed and supported is set out by the 2019 Concordat to Support the Career Development of Researchers, of which Cardiff University is a signatory.
+Building on the widespread improvements made across the sector since the 2008 Concordat it is based on the principle that we must work together to create a supportive and healthy research culture in which our researchers can thrive.

-Over the last ten years, continuous progress has been made in the ways in which we support and develop our research staff and in improving the research environment in which they work, demonstrating our commitment to the seven principles of the Concordat
+Over the last twelve years we have made continuous progress in the ways in which we support and develop our research staff.

 An overview of the University’s progress is available in the following documents:

 Concordat implementation - progress review 2020-22

 A review of our progress towards the HR Excellence in Research Award.